Minor convictions for ex-CIA coder in hacking tools case

 But the defense said the prosecution failed to present a clear case or show how they could be sure Schulte was the culprit.

-Even after presenting a month of testimony, 18 witnesses and more than 1,000 exhibits, “the government still is not able to answer for you the very basic questions,” Shroff told jurors on Schulte’s behalf.
+Even after presenting a month of testimony, 18 witnesses and more than 1,000 exhibits, “the government still is not able to answer for you the very basic questions,” defense attorney Sabrina Shroff told jurors.
 “There are more questions now than when this trial first began.”

 Shroff argued that investigators could not be sure who took the data because the CIA network in question “was the farthest thing from being secure.”